 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-In many areas, anyone who’s tried to purchase a home recently knows the pain of the supply shortage.
+Across the U.S., anyone who’s tried to purchase a home recently knows the pain of the supply shortage.
 Inventory is tight, prices are up nationwide and competition is fierce.
 Cash buyers are pushing out loan-dependent bidders, inspiring buyers to find creative ways to make the strongest offers.

 What is delayed financing?